weaklysubjective/Markov-to-SRGRQM/src/gr_strict_pp_scalar/README_STRICT_PP_SCALAR_ROBUSTNESS_ms080_plus_strong_pf010.md

    * A third robustness case to see whether pf010 is an outlier or a representative of a broader “sink-dominant” class.

+1) Generate canonical `_PPV1` edges for ms080 + pf010 at 40×40.
+2) Re-run any 40×40 strict-PP scalar/vector admissibility checks using `_PPV1`.
+3) Only then proceed to ≥512 with the same canonical rule.

 ---

 ## 10) Final status statement (copy/paste)